The most popular phone paired with Australia's biggest mobile network – here's how the match-up breaks down

 Pricing for Telstra's iPhone plans depends on which handset you choose, with newer iPhone models and higher storage capacities attracting higher handset repayment costs.

 Since Telstra's iPhone plans are only available on 24 or 36-month contracts, cancelling your contract before that time has passed means you'll have to pay out all the remaining handset repayments in one go.

 Should you exceed your monthly data limit on any of Telstra's iPhone plans, you won't have to pay an excess usage charges.
 Instead, your Internet speed will be slowed to a maximum of 1.5Mbps until your next billing cycle starts.

 - Access to one of the fastest mobile networks in Australia.
 Telstra's 4GX network boasts speeds up to six times as fast as regular 4G, and its iPhone handsets are fully compatible with 4GX.

 - Plenty of data.
-With data caps ranging from 2GB a month to a whopping 100GB a month, it's easy to find the right cap to suit your online lifestyle.
+With data caps ranging from 15GB a month to a whopping 150GB a month, it's easy to find the right cap to suit your online lifestyle.

 - Extras galore.
-Not only do all Telstra's iPhone plans come with unmetered access to Telstra's live sports services, many plans now enjoy a complimentary 12-month subscription to Foxtel Now for watching the latest and greatest TV shows.
+All Telstra's iPhone plans come with unmetered access to Telstra's live sports services.

 - Costly.
 Even the oldest iPhone handsets will set you back a hefty chunk of cash each month, especially if you want a sizeable data cap.

-- 24-month contracts only.
+- 24/36-month contracts only.
 You're locked in for the long term unless you want to pay a steep early termination charge.